TheDammedGamer/DiscogsPS/readme.md

 2. Add More Commands
 3. Add Examples to Readme.md
 4. Write-out the docs for each command
-5. Add Help URI element to each cmdlet binding `HelpURI=<URI>,` that send the user to a the markdown page
+5. Add Help URI element to each cmdlet binding `HelpURI=<URI>,` that send the user to a the Help XML files hosted somewhere, could do this using github
 6. Add `[OutputType([<Type>])]`
-7. Replace the C++ tyle of creating new objects `[ObjectName]::new(Arguments)` with New-Object Statments for Better Visability
+7. Replace the C++ tyle of creating new objects `[ObjectName]::new(Arguments)` with New-Object commands.
 5. Push to Github

 ### Individual Commands